HL7/davinci-dtr/input/pagecontent/specification.md

 DTR will automatically populate the answers to certain questions based on existing EHR data.
 In some cases, it may populate all answers to the Questionnaire.
 The DTR application **SHALL** provide the ability, but not requirement, for providers to review pre-populated answers prior to saving the resulting response for subsequent use within the EHR.

 ##### Extension Usage
-With current EHR capabilities with respect to updating 'request' resources, there is no mechanism to revise the 'request' resource to have its "supportingInfo" (or "insurance") element point to the QuestionnaireResponse/Bundle/[ClaimResponse](http://hl7.org/fhir/us/davinci-hrex/STU1/StructureDefinition-hrex-claimresponse.html) that results from the DTR process.
+With current EHR capabilities with respect to updating 'request' resources, there is no mechanism to revise the 'request' resource to have its "supportingInfo" (or "insurance") element point to the [QuestionnaireResponse](StructureDefinition-dtr-questionnaireresponse-r4.html)/[Bundle](http://build.fhir.org/ig/HL7/davinci-pas/StructureDefinition-profile-pas-request-bundle.html)/[ClaimResponse](http://hl7.org/fhir/us/davinci-hrex/STU1/StructureDefinition-hrex-claimresponse.html) that results from the DTR process.
 Instead, extensions are used to reference the relevant order.
 DTR clients **SHOULD** update their 'request' resources with the appropriate "supportingInfo" or "insurance" link to the relevant resource.

 #### Questionnaire Response
 The QuestionnaireResponse resource is used to represent a response to the Questionnaire presented by the payer.
 The source of the data is important for both providers and payers to attribute the information to a particular source and provide feedback on the design and use of the questionnaire and the implications regarding provider burden.
 Information pulled from the medical record by CQL needs to be clearly identified as should the information entered by a provider or office staff.
 As an example, if information is not found in the medical record and needs to be manually entered, or if it is "found" and needs to be changed, then the questionnaire needs to be updated to better utilize the information available in the record where possible.
 In addition, understanding who is entering the information, will help to optimize questionnaires to focus provider interactions on information that only they can realistically provide.

 The [InformationOrigin extension](StructureDefinition-information-origin.html) is intended for inclusion on each answer to identify how the information originated - auto-populated, auto-populated and overridden, or manually entered.
 (If the origin source is 'auto-populated and overridden' or 'manually entered', then an information author **SHALL** be supplied).
 This process **SHALL** be automatic and populated without human intervention by the DTR application.

-Any `QuestionnaireResponse` provided **SHALL** either be an adaptive form or must correspond to a specified Questionnaire (See the [DTR profiles](artifacts.html#structures-resource-profiles))
+Any `QuestionnaireResponse` provided **SHALL** either be an adaptive form or correspond to a specified Questionnaire (See the [DTR profiles](artifacts.html#structures-resource-profiles))

 * [DTR QuestionnaireResponse R4](StructureDefinition-dtr-questionnaireresponse-r4.html) - [Example](QuestionnaireResponse-home-o2-questionnaireresponse.html)